awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

 * Expose all the resources created by your construct so you provide a way for end-users to [customize](../customize.mdx) them.
 Sometimes, it's more user friendly to expose a resource directly to avoid long resources chaining.
 For example, in the `DataLakeStorage` construct that contains a KMS `Key` attached to the `AnalyticsBucket` part of the `DataLakeStorage`, we re-expose the key so you can access it directly via `dataLakeStorage.key` instead of `dataLakeStorage.bronze.key`.

 * If a Construct is creating a role, provide a props to get the role as a parameter.
 Some AWS customers create roles within a specific process outside of any infrastructure as code.

-* Tag resources created with the following tags:
-    * adsf: version
-    * adsf-layer: layer
-    * adsf-construct: construct
+A code example is available

 * Bucket encryption: if no business data is store in the bucket, you can use KMS_MANAGED which uses a default KMS key for the account.
 If the bucket will contain business data, use KMS and create a key.